Tummy Tuck – Information and Costs

 Full abdominoplasty – routinely accompanied by liposuction

 Dr Barnouti will make a long incision across the pubic area from hip bone to hip bone.
 This is normally done so the scar will be covered by swimwear or underwear.
 You’ll therefore be asked to wear your usual underwear so Dr Barnouti can get the scar in the right place.

 If required, a second incision is then created around the umbilicus, to free the navel from its surrounding tissue.

 Next Dr Barnouti will separate the skin from the abdominal wall right up to the ribcage and pull back the resulting flap to show the vertical muscles in the abdomen.
 These muscles will be tightened by drawing them together and stitching them into position.
-The skin flap is then stretched back down and excess skin is removed.
+The skin flap is then stretched back down and loose skin is removed.

 Finally, the incisions will be stitched together and dressings applied.
 If required a tube may be inserted to drain excess fluid.

 The procedure takes three hours and requires a one or two-day hospital stay.

 Mini abdominoplasty – routinely accompanied by liposuction

 If you are suitable for this procedure, the skin is separated only as far as the navel rather than up to the ribcage.
 The incision is much shorter and it may not even be necessary to move the navel at all.
 You may also go home the same day of surgery.

 After surgery, a special compression bandage must be worn for four to six weeks.

 Draining tubes, if used, are usually removed within 48 hours of the procedure.